 In addition to the already described data that needs to be sent, two more steps are required that have not been included in the Sequence Diagram 4.4.
 The first one is the allocation of global memory for the result matrix.
-Without this, the kernel would not know where to store the interpretation results and the CPU would not know from which memory location to read the results from.
-Therefore, enough global memory needs to be allocated beforehand so that the results can be stored and retrieved after all kernel executions have finished.
+Without this, the kernel would not know where to store the interpretation results.
+Therefore, enough global memory needs to be allocated so that the results can be stored and retrieved after all kernel executions have finished.